Fitch Ratings Ltd. rating on IGD

 S&P Global Ratings rating on IGD

-On 23 August 2019, after the pubblication of the 1H 2019 results, S&P Global Ratings confirmed the BBB- rating, but reviewd IGD’s outlook from stable to negative due to the challenging environment of the retail sector, to the weaker half-year operating performance and to the pression on evaluations that could impact on the financial leverage.
+On 23 August 2019, after the pubblication of the 1H 2019 results, S&P Global Ratings confirmed the BBB- rating, but reviewd IGD’s outlook from Stable to Negative.

-On 23 March 2020, following the COVID-19 health emergency, S&P Global Ratings downgraded IGD to BB+, confirming the negative outlook, due to the challenging Italian retail environment and measures taken in response to the COVID-19 pandemic, that could negatively impact on the operating performance and consequently on the estimates and on the leverage ratios, but recognizing the company’s robust liquidity profile.
+On 23 March 2020, following the COVID-19 health emergency, S&P Global Ratings downgraded IGD to BB+, confirming the Negative outlook, due to the challenging Italian retail environment and measures taken in response to the COVID-19 pandemic.

 S&P Global Ratings rating